jnelken/RainWav/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, User Model and JSON API (1.5 days)
+### Phase 1: User Authentication, User Model and JSON API (~1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-I will begin by setting up the JSON APIs for Tracks.
+In Phase 1, I will begin by implementing user signup/login and authentication (using BCrypt).
+There will be a basic landing page after signup/login that will contain the container for the application's root React component.
+I will also make a Follow model to set up user's follower/following associations.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Track CRUD (2.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
 After the basic Flux architecture has been